HaxeFlixel/flixel-docs/documentation/01_tutorial/01-the-power-of-haxeflixel.html.md

 multi-platform language, so that you can write games that can be easily published to all sorts of platforms (Windows, Flash, iOS, Android, and more).

-When you’re working with HaxeFlixel, it is not all that different from writing AS3 code - although there are a few variations.
+When you're working with HaxeFlixel, it is not all that different from writing AS3 code - although there are a few variations.
 Plus, it comes with a ton of built-in features - classes, utilities, and functions - that handle a lot of common or complex things that you might need to do.
 And, because it’s open-source, if you find something that it can’t do, it’s really easy to change the code - and if your changes would benefit others,